naPOME/e_shop/README.md

 ### Common Issues

 1. **Database connection errors**
-   - Ensure SQLite extension is enabled in PHP
+   - Ensure MySQL extension is enabled in PHP
-   - Check that `database/database.sqlite` file exists and is writable
+   - Check that MySQL server is running
+   - Verify database credentials in `.env` file

 2. **CORS errors**
    - Ensure the frontend is configured to use the correct backend URL